What is personal information

 - to maintain security over BP premises and systems.

 BP may disclose Personal Information locally and overseas to other parties including its related companies and to any agent, contractor or third party who provides administrative or other services to BP or its related companies.
 BP will, where commercially practical, require that any third party to whom Personal Information is disclosed will treat the Personal Information in a manner that is consistent with the APPs.
 BP may disclose Personal Information to third parties, such as law enforcement agencies or government authorities, without authorisation in some circumstances, in accordance with the APPs.
-BP will not sell Personal Information to a third party without the consent of the individuals to whom the Personal Information applies.
+This may include disclosing your personal information as required by law, or when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, request from a regulator or any other legal process served on BP.
+In the event that BP (or one of its businesses) is subject to a takeover, divestment or acquisition, BP may disclose your Personal Information to the new owner of the business.
+BP will not sell your Personal Information to a third party without your consent.
 BP may sell de-identified, aggregated data to third parties that cannot be used to specifically identify an individual.

 Disclosure outside Australia

-In the ordinary course of business, BP may disclose Personal Information to third parties for use in the following countries: New Zealand, United States, United Kingdom, Malaysia, the Philippines, India.
+In the ordinary course of business, BP may disclose Personal Information to third parties for use in the following countries: New Zealand, the United States, the United Kingdom, the European Union, Malaysia, Singapore, the Philippines and India.
 Personal Information held by BP may also be disclosed to companies in the global BP group for specific purposes on particular occasions.
 Those companies may be in any of a large number of countries around the world.

 Security of personal information